AIHubCentral/docs/assets/RVC Voice Changer/Local/vonovox.md

 - Once it's done downloading everything it will display `Setup complete!` in the command line.
 You can now go ahead and run `start.bat`.

 ***
+### Opening on Multi-GPU Systems

+This is ONLY For users with 2 GPUs in the same system, you must do the following:

+1. Open NVIDIA Control Panel
+2. Go to Manage 3D Settings > Program Settings Tab
+3. Add python.exe from the Vonovox runtime folder (runtime\python.exe)
+4. Set both settings "CUDA - GPUs" and "OpenGL rendering GPU" to the GPU you want to use for conversion

+This will hide the other GPU from being used by the application which is required

+***
 ## Voice Models
 ***